jmigpin/editor/README.md

 - `ctrl`+`buttonWheelDown`:
   - on textarea: show next debug step
   - over a debug annotation: show same line next annotation.

-### Commands

-#### Layout toolbar commands (top toolbar)

-- `ListSessions`: lists saved sessions
-- `SaveSession <name>`: save session to ~/.editor_sessions.json
-- `DeleteSession <name>`: deletes the session from the sessions file
-- `NewColumn`: opens new column
-- `NewRow`: opens new empty row located at the active-row directory, or if there is none, the current directory.
-Useful to run commands in a directory.
-- `ReopenRow`: reopen a previously closed row
-- `SaveAllFiles`: saves all files
-- `ReloadAll`: reloads all filepaths
-- `ReloadAllFiles`: reloads all filepaths that are files
-- `ColorTheme`: cycles through available color themes.
-- `FontTheme`: cycles through available font themes.
-- `Exit`: exits the program

-#### Row toolbar commands

-These commands run on a row toolbar, or on the top toolbar with the active-row.

-- `Save`: save file
-- `Reload`: reload content
-- `CloseRow`: close row
-- `CloseColumn`: closes row column
-- `Find`: find string (ignores case)
-- `GotoLine <num>`: goes to line number
-- `Replace <old> <new>`: replaces old string with new, respects selections
-- `Stop`: stops current process (external cmd) running in the row
-- `ListDir`: lists directory
-- `ListDirSub`: lists directory and sub directories
-- `ListDirHidden`: lists directory including hidden
-- `MaximizeRow`: maximize row.
-Will push other rows up/down.
-- ~~`RowDirectory`: get the row directory and go to the row that has it, if it doesn't exist, create a new row with the directory listing under the active-row.
-Useful when editing a file and want to access the file directory content.~~ Just click on the row toolbar first part to access a specific directory.
-- `DuplicateRow`: make row share the edit history with a new row that updates when changes are made.
-- `CopyFilePosition`: copy to clipboard the cursor file position in the format "file:line:col".
-Useful to paste a clickable text with the file position.
-- `XdgOpenDir`: calls `xdg-open` to open the row directory with the preferred external application (ex: a filemanager).
-- `GoRename <new-name>`: calls `gorename` to rename the identifier under the text cursor.
-Uses the row/active-row filename, and the cursor index as the "offset" argument.
-- `GoDebug`: debugger utility for go programs.
-- toolbar first part (usually the row filename): clicking on a section of the path of the filename will open a new row (possibly duplicate) with that content.
-Ex: if a row filename is "/a/b/c.txt" clicking on "/a" will open a new row with that directory listing, while clicking on "/a/b/c.txt" will open a duplicate of that file.

-#### Textarea commands

-- `OpenSession <name>`: opens previously saved session
-- `<url>`: opens url in x-www-browser
-- `<directory>`: opens directory
-- `<filename:number?:number?>`: opens filename, possibly at line/column (usual output from compilers)
-- `<quoted-string>`: opens filepath if existent.
-Checks for common locations like `$GOROOT` and C include directories.
-- `<identifier-in-a-.go-file>`: opens definition of the identifier.
-Ex: clicking in `Println` on `fmt.Println` will open the file at the line that contains the `Println` function definition.

 ### Notes